All Episodes

 All right, news roundup and information overload hour this Friday.

-800-941-SHAWN is our number if you want to be a part of the program.
+All your calls coming up for the better part of the hour, 800-941-Shawn is our number if you want to be a part of the program.

 Before we get to that, we've been telling you about our wonderful partnership, Pure Talk.

-I mean, it's insane if you don't make the switch because you get the same cell towers, you get the same 5G network as ATT Verizon T-Mobile.
+I mean, it's insane if you don't make the switch because you get the same cell towers, you get the same 5G network as ATT, Verizon T-Mobile.

-The same exact service, and you pay about half the price.
+It's a veteran-owned company, the same exact service, and you pay about half the price.

 Average family saves a grand a year or very close to it.